Coclosed $G_2$-structures on $\text{SU}(2)^2$-invariant cohomogeneity one manifolds: Introduction

 \subsection{Acknowledgements}

 I would like to thank my supervisors Andrew Dancer and Jason Lotay for their constant support, advice, and helpful exchange of ideas.
-I also want to thank Christoph B\"ohm and Johannes Nordstr\"om for their helpful comments.
-This material is based upon work supported by the EPSRC and the National Science Foundation under Grant No. DMS-1928930 while the author was in residence at the Simons Laufer Mathematical Sciences Institute (previously known as MSRI) Berkeley, California, during the Fall 2022 semester.
+I also want to thank Christoph B\"ohm, Johannes Nordstr\"om and the anonymous reviewer for their helpful comments.
+This material is based upon work carried out in the course of my DPhil studies at the University of Oxford and supported by the EPSRC under grant No.\ 2271784 and the National Science Foundation under Grant No.\ DMS-1928930 while the author was in residence at the Simons Laufer Mathematical Sciences Institute (previously known as MSRI) Berkeley, California, during the Fall 2022 semester, and accepted while the author in residence at the Simons Laufer Mathematical Sciences Institute during the Fall 2024 semester.